smtiitm/Fastspeech2_MFA/README.md

 “
 COPYRIGHT
 2016 TTS Consortium,
-TDIL, Meity represented by Hema A Murthy & S Umesh, DEPARTMENT OF COMPUTER SCIENCE AND ENGINEERING and
+Bhashini, Meity represented by Hema A Murthy & S Umesh, DEPARTMENT OF COMPUTER SCIENCE AND ENGINEERING and
 ELECTRICAL ENGINEERING,